- AdventHealth

 - Vomiting

-Typically, your doctor can diagnose food poisoning simply by asking you questions about your symptoms and what food you’ve eaten lately.
-In some cases, your doctor may use a stool sample or blood test to identify the exact cause of your food poisoning.
+Typically, your doctor can diagnose food poisoning simply by asking questions about your symptoms and what food you’ve eaten lately.
+Sometimes, your doctor may use a stool sample or blood test to identify the exact cause of your food poisoning.

 Usually, food poisoning will just need to run its course.
-However, since dehydration can be a serious complication of food poisoning, it’s important to replace all the fluids and minerals you lose when vomiting or having diarrhea by drinking water, electrolyte sports drinks or broths.
+However, since dehydration can be a serious complication of food poisoning, replacing all the fluids and minerals you lose when vomiting or having diarrhea by drinking water, electrolyte sports drinks or broth is important.

 Know Where to Go When You Need Help

-Having a better understanding of how food poisoning is caused allows you to take care when storing and prepping your foods to best protect your family, friends and neighbors.
-However, if food poisoning does happen to you or someone you love, it’s important to know where to go for medical help.
+It’s important to have a firm foundation of what food poisoning is and how to avoid it so you can better protect your family, friends and neighbors.
+However, if food poisoning happens to you or someone you love, it’s important to know where to seek medical help.

 Seeing your primary care physician is a great first step unless you’re pregnant, especially vulnerable or experiencing serious symptoms.
-If your primary care physician isn’t available, you can visit your closest Centra Care urgent care center for immediate treatment.
-Learn more about AdventHealth urgent care centers and find the nearest location to you.
+If that’s you, go to your nearest emergency room.
+If your primary care physician isn’t available, you can visit your closest AdventHealth Centra Care urgent care center for immediate treatment.
+Find your nearest location to schedule your appointment.
+Trust us to help you feel whole.